EvaMartinuzzi/Sudoku-271/README.txt

 Running the Code
 ================
-Once copied into the correct folders in your IDE, you should be able to successfully build and run the code.
-There are no tests to run.
+Once downloaded into the correct folders in your IDE, run main.cpp There are no tests to run.
-The Sudoku game should appear in the terminal or within the IDE itsself, and you should be able to play along.
+Enter in options

 Authors
 =======